sujaykummari/sujaykummari/README.md

 ## Learner && Design && Developer

-I'm Sujay from India, and I do for(init = Learn, run >= Design, finalize = Development++).
+I'm Sujay from India.
 I enjoy learning languages like JAVA, C, C++, HTML, CSS, MYSQL and frameworks like Javascript, Nodejs, React, React Native as well as work in ui,ux design in XD.

 ### Skills and Experience
 * 🐍 python